ippontech/blog-usa/posts/reinvent-2018-day-3.md

 Definitely the funniest announcement of re:Invent so far!

-DeepRacer is a 1/18th scale race car designed to be an autonomous vehicle: cameras, sensors, gyroscope… The only missing thing?
+DeepRacer is a 1/18th scale race car designed to be an autonomous vehicle: cameras, sensors, gyroscope...
+The only missing thing?
 The best machine learning algorithm to drive the car!

 The goal is to open the SDK and track simulator to let developers all around the world create this intelligence.
 Once your algorithm is ready, you can compete against others in the league AWS has created.
 There will be events organized all year long, and the winner of each event will be invited to re:Invent 2019.

 [AWS DeepRacer – Go Hands-On with Reinforcement Learning at re:Invent](https://aws.amazon.com/fr/blogs/aws/aws-deepracer-go-hands-on-with-reinforcement-learning-at-reinvent/)
 [Pre-order on Amazon](https://www.amazon.com/dp/B07JMHRKQG)